 The Choice – Y :

-The Corona virus is taking a toll on all of us, especially those least able to retreat into their homes until the worst is over.
+The Corona virus has taken a toll on all of us, especially those least able to retreat into their homes until the worst is over.

 But, beyond the health and humanitarian measures urgently needed for those affected, it also offers a chance to right historical wrongs – the abuse of our earthly home and of marginalised societies, the very people who will suffer most from this pandemic.
 This viral outbreak is a sign that by going too far in exploiting the rest of nature, the dominant globalising culture has undone the planet’s capacity to sustain life and livelihoods.
 The unleashing of micro-organisms from their animal hosts means that they must latch on to other bodies for their own survival.
 Humans are a part of nature – and everything is connected to everything else.